 The Lake Barcroft Association (LBA) is a homeowner's association and the governing body for the Lake Barcroft community.
 The LBA Board of Directors consists of 13 directors, elected by the membership of LBA for two-year terms, with a three term limit.

-Board meetings are held on the second Wednesday of the month at the Lake Manager's office at 6425 Lakeview Drive.
-All regular Board meetings begin at 7:30pm and are open to community members.
+Board meetings are held on the second Wednesday of the month now in person at the UUCA Church in Arlington, Virginia.
+All regular Board meetings begin at 7:30 pm and are open to community members.

 Photos/Election statements of Board members: